An air-gapped AI code assistant that actually runs offline

 Deployment fit

 SourceVault installs with one command on macOS (Homebrew, native launchd services), Ubuntu/Debian Linux (systemd services), and Windows via WSL2 Ubuntu.
-For a team, the Docker Compose deploy runs SourceVault and ChromaDB on one box you control, and teammates on Windows, macOS, or Linux connect through the browser dashboard over the network — no per-machine install.
+For a team, the Docker Compose deploy runs SourceVault and ChromaDB on one box you control, and teammates on Windows, macOS, or Linux connect through the browser dashboard over the network without a per-machine install.
 Minimum hardware is 8 cores, 24 GB RAM, and 100 GB SSD; 12 cores, 32–64 GB RAM, and 250 GB NVMe is recommended.
 Default models are nomic-embed-text for embeddings and qwen3-coder:30b for reasoning.

 Pricing fit for a procurement process